My Top 35 Resume Writing Tips (plus free PDF checklist)

-Please don’t include a photo on your resume unless you’re in a profession that requires it or the listing specifically states to include one: modeling, acting, some types of sales, etc. Photos on a resume are common if you’re in practically any country other than the US, but here it’s a big no-no. If anyone really wants to know what you look like, they can find you on LinkedIn.
+Please don’t include a photo on your resume unless you’re in a profession that requires it or the listing specifically states to include one: modeling, acting, some types of sales, etc. Photos on a resume are common if you’re in practically any country other than the US, but here it’s a big no-no. If anyone really wants to know what you look like, they can (and they will) stalk you on LinkedIn.

 Unless your social media is completely dedicated to your work, impressive side job, or charity, keep it off your resume!
 This is a RESUME.
 Keep it professional.

 6. Make sure your email address is professional